Nico, 1988: Production

-The movie was a collaboration between the director and main actress Trine Dyrholm; they co-created the character.
-Dyrholm stated: "We created this version of Nico together".
-Dyrholm sang all the songs in the movie; she restructured the music with a musician and a band.
+The film was a collaboration between the director and main actress Trine Dyrholm; they co-created the character.
+Dyrholm stated, "We created this version of Nico together".
+Dyrholm sang all the songs in the film; she restructured the music with a musician and a band.
 They worked into a music studio before shooting.
 Nicchiarelli did a lot of research and she flew to Manchester to meet Nico's manager.
 She also interviewed Nico's son, Ari.
 He read the first draft and later the final script.

 The film was shot in the square format instead of rectangular format.
-Nicchiarelli explained: "One of the main choices was the atmosphere of the second half of the 1980s which is very interesting; it has the decadence and the quality of the VHS.
+Nicchiarelli explained, "One of the main choices was the atmosphere of the second half of the 1980s which is very interesting; it has the decadence and the quality of the VHS.
 They worked on the quality of the VHS and tried to reproduce that, that kind of feeling.
 VHS and television are square format and it forces you to stay on the characters.
 I think it is interesting when cinema goes back to the square.
 Lately, some of the best films I've seen are square".

 Nicchiarelli used images of the real Nico's face and early video footage of Jonas Mekas.
 She wrote to him and he answered her immediately.
-Nicchiarelli said: "It is fun to work with archive material in fiction movies".
+Nicchiarelli said, "It is fun to work with archive material in fiction movies".

 Release

+Nico, 1988 had its world premiere in the Horizons section of the 74th Venice International Film Festival on 30 August 2017.
+The film was released theatrically in Italy on 12 October 2017 by I Wonder Pictures.
+In the United States, it was released on 1 August 2018 by Magnolia Pictures.